chaoss/wg-evolution/metrics/Proposals_Accepted.md

 For example, in GitHub when a pull request is accepted, all the commits included in it are merged (maybe squashed, maybe rebased) in the correspnding git repository.
-The same can be said of HitLab merge requests.
+The same can be said of GitLab merge requests.
 In the case of Gerrit, a code review usually corresponds to a single commit.

 ### Parameters